rah00l/rah00l.github.io/_posts/2024-03-03-Ruby-Object-Model-Open-Classes-&-Refinements.md

 ---
 title: Ruby Object Model Open Classes & Refinements
-tags: [Ruby, OpenClasses, Refinements, QuickNotes]
+tags: [Ruby, OpenClasses, Refinements, ruby-core-lab, QuickNotes]
 style: border
 color: danger
 description: Ruby’s power lies in its open object model — where classes can be reopened and modified at runtime — making it incredibly flexible for metaprogramming and DSLs.